jatin1510/IT314_Project_22/README.md

 - Students should be able to filter the companies according to their eligibility and interest.
 - There should be a feedback system for students to know user requirements.

-NFRS:
+## <pre> Non-Functional Requirements  </pre> ##

 1. Authentication - While registering for the company the system/admin must authorize and validate the student credentials.

 2. Scalability - The system will be used by a huge number of student as well as companies, so it must adapt to handle such a high number of users

 3. Reliability
   - The database must be kept up to date so that it doesn't display companies which are not currently recruiting.
  -   This will ensure that the students can only apply for the companies that are currently recruiting and those for which the students are eligible .

 4. Maintainability
 The web application should have the capability of modifications and updates so that the technology used does not get outdated too quickly